Origin: Western Cape 100% Syrah

-The first portion of the fruit is sourced from moutainous areas, 900m above sea level.
-The soils are a combination of Tafelberg sandstone and ferricrete laterite.
+The first portion of the fruit is sourced from mountainous areas, 900m above sea level.
+The soils are a combination of Tafelberg sandstone, granite, shale, and ferricrete laterite.
 The rest of the fruit is sourced from the Polkadraai Hills, Devon Valley, and Bottelary Hill wards in Stellenbosch dominated by decomposed granite.

 Plenty of batches are fermented separately to ensure complexity in this wine with the whole clusters fraction per tank ranging from 30-100%.
-Both S/S and oak foudres are used for fermenta- tion with pigeage 2-3 times per day.
+Maturation took place in a combination of second and third filled French oak barrique and foudres for 11months.
+Mainly Saury, Sylvain, Taransaud and Boutes 225 litres, but also a 1000 litre foudre was used with pigeage 2-3 times per day.
 All fermentations were done spontaneously with natural yeast.
 The malolactic fermentation was also done spontaneously.
-Maturation took place in a combination of used French oak barrique and foudres for 11 months.
+Fermentation peaking at 26°.
+IPW certified.
+Vegan-friendly.
+Yield average of 6-8ton/ha.

 Pronounced intensity | Deep ruby colour | Med acidity | Med+ body | High alcohol |med+ finish.

 Perfumed and quite flamboyant, the wine naturally engages you with its hedonistic character.
 This Syrah exudes the primary fruit of blackberry, mulberry, ripe plums, potpourri, liquorice, crushed rose petals, violets lavender, and sweet spice.
 The smart use of oak introduces subtle secondary notes of pepper, sandalwood, and cloves.